YangCatalog/backend/documentation/source/index.html.md

   }
 ```

-This endpoint serves to get job status.
+This endpoint serves to get the job status which can be either 'Failed', 'In progress', or 'Finished successfully'.

 ### HTTP Request